laitine/glypfig/README.md

 ### Development notes

-It is suggested to run a linter on build components such as [Prettier](https://prettier.io/).
+It is suggested to run a linter on build components such as [Prettier](https://prettier.io/) and code analyser such as [ESLint](https://eslint.org/).

 ## Get started